 - A copy of university diploma (if it has already been obtained).

 - Proof of your English language proficiency (see Entry Requirements).
 (Please note you cannot submit your English language proficiency test after submitting your application form).

 - Motivation letter.

-- Two recommendation letters (at least one academic).
+- Two recommendation letters (in English; at least one academic).

 - If appropriate: evidence that your university education is equivalent to the ECTS standards set out in the list of entry requirements.

 - If appropriate: evidence that you have work experience in tax law at a sufficiently conceptual level.

 - If appropriate: to be considered for one of the scholarships available for International Tax Law students, please send specific motivation letters to email@example.com.

 In case any of the above mentioned documents is missing, your application will be considered as incomplete and we cannot continue with your application.

 After the early bird deadline of 1 January and the regular admissions deadline of 1 April or 1 May, your application will be evaluated by our admissions committee.
 Only those applicants who fulfil the entry requirements and are therefore eligible to the Advanced masters programme International Tax Law, will be presented to the Selection Committee.
 Qualified candidates may be invited for an interview with the members of the Committee.
 The Committee will then decide on admission.
 You will be notified about the decision by e-mail before 1 June.